thegenemyers/FASTGA/README.md

 3. ALNtoPAF [-mx] [-T<int(8)>] <alignments:path>[.1aln]
 ```

-ALNtoPAF converts a 1-ALN file into a [PAF](https://github.com/lh3/miniasm/blob/master/PAF.md) file, streaming the PAF to the standard output.
+ALNtoPAF converts a ALN file into a [PAF](https://github.com/lh3/miniasm/blob/master/PAF.md) file, streaming the PAF to the standard output.
 ALNtoPAF uses 8 threads by default, but this can be changed with the -T option.

-The command must have access to the one or two GDB's from which the 1-ALN file was derived.
+The command must have access to the one or two GDB's from which the ALN file was derived.
-So the path, both relative and absolute, of these is recorded within the 1-ALN file at the time
+So the path, both relative and absolute, of these is recorded within the ALN file at the time
 it is created.
 So one should be careful not to move or rename these GDBs, the one exception being
 if you move them so that when you call ALNtoPAF they are at the same relative location from the
 current directory as was true at the time of creation.
-If you do have to rename or otherwise move the GDBs, then you can change the 1-ALN file's internal
+If you do have to rename or otherwise move the GDBs, then you can change the ALN file's internal
 references to the new GDB locations with [ALNreset](#ALNreset).

 In addition to the standard PAF fields, ALNtoPAF outputs a ```dv:F:<fraction>``` SAM-tag that gives the divergences of the query from the target and a ```df:I:<diffs>``` SAM-tag that gives the number